FROM THE OPERATIONS DESK

 Richard Burnhill - Operations Manager

-Did you know?
-There is a $300 + GST fine for not displaying the driver’s ID in a Taxi?
+Did you know: There is a $300 + GST fine for not running the Fare Calculation Device (meter) for a Rank or Hail job?